anyoptimization/pymoo/docs/source/customization/custom.md

 +++

-The crossover operator combines parents to create offsprings.
+The crossover operator combines parents to create offspring.
 In our framework, the crossover operator retrieves the input already with predefined matings.
 Our crossover randomly picks a character from the first or the second parent.

 ```{code-cell} ipython3